 The ACLU of Maine filed this class action lawsuit in state court on behalf of plaintiffs who have been deprived of their constitutional right to the effective assistance of counsel.
 The court granted the case class-action status in July 2022, allowing our clients to represent a class of thousands of indigent defendants in Maine who are entitled to court-appointed counsel.

-The court set a March 8 deadline for the plaintiffs to amend their original complaint to add new claims and parties.
-Litigation will happen on a two-phase schedule.
+As a result of this escalating crisis, in March 2024, the court denied the parties’ proposed settlement agreement and ordered the parties to return to litigation on a two-phase schedule.
 The first phase will focus on whether the state has denied class members the right to counsel by failing to provide them with an attorney.
-The second phase will focus on issues raised in the original lawsuit: the systemic lack of supervision, training, and support that risk leaving people with ineffective assistance of counsel.
-The trial for the first phase will begin the last week of June 2024.
+The second phase will focus on the systemic lack of supervision, training, and support that risk leaving people with ineffective assistance of counsel.

 Attorney(s)